Achacha

 Garcinia sp.

-A cousin of the mangosteen, the Achacha is known as the “queen of tropical fruit” throughout Asia, as it produces an unusual taste sensation, delicious, exotic, delicately sweet, tangy - no wonder the name translates as “honey kiss”.
+A cousin of the Mangosteen, the Achacha is known as the “queen of tropical fruit” throughout Asia, as it produces an unusual taste sensation, delicious, exotic, delicately sweet, tangy - no wonder the name translates as “honey kiss”.

 Fruit should be picked mature - it changes from blue-green to yellow-orange and then orange-red as it ripens (you can peel the fruit by running a knife around the middle, the top then readily comes away from the seed).

-Tree maintenance
+Tree Provenance

 Garcinia sp.

-A cousin of the mangosteen, the Achacha is known as the “queen of tropical fruit” throughout Asia, as it produces an unusual taste sensation, delicious, exotic, delicately sweet, tangy - no wonder the name translates as “honey kiss”.
+A cousin of the Mangosteen, the Achacha is known as the “queen of tropical fruit” throughout Asia, as it produces an unusual taste sensation, delicious, exotic, delicately sweet, tangy - no wonder the name translates as “honey kiss”.

 Fruit should be picked mature - it changes from blue-green to yellow-orange and then orange-red as it ripens (you can peel the fruit by running a knife around the middle, the top then readily comes away from the seed).

-Tree maintenance
+Tree Provenance

 - When young the tree should get water multiple times per week, and once established about once a week.